-The rules and regulations attached to each designated funding subgroup are then published into law via the Federal Register.

-The designated Grantee must draft and submit an Action Plan for approval by HUD, thus assuring the proposed programs and usage of funding are in compliance with all applicable federal law and the requirements presented in the Federal Register Notice(s).

-The Action Plan, inclusive of any and all approved amendments, defines the scope of programs and defines the method by which funds shall be appropriated to each of the programs described.
-Upon acceptance by HUD, the Grantee is delegated administration duties through the granting of awards associated with each program.
+The rules and regulations attached to the funding is published into law via the Federal Register.
+The Federal Register requires designated grantees to draft and submit an Action Plan for approval by HUD, thus assuring the proposed programs and usage of funding are in compliance with all applicable federal law and the requirements presented in the Federal Register Notice(s).
+The Action Plan defines the scope of programs, activities and defines the method by which funds shall be appropriated to each of the programs described.